• +91 7047952198

 "Beyond Borders: The Bharat Mala Road Network"

-The communication system is the basis for measuring the progress of any country.
-It is believed that the better the communication system, the more advanced the country.
-Hence, the Bharatmala scheme is an umbrella program run by the central government to establish India as a more progressive country through the establishment of well-structured communication infrastructure.
-The scheme, administered by the Ministry of Roads of India, aims to bridge the infrastructural gaps in India's National Highway Network by constructing about 83,677 km of roads at an estimated cost of Rs 16.63 lakh crore and connecting more areas to it.
+The transportation system is considered a fundamental measure of a country's progress.
+It is believed that the more developed a country's transportation system is, the more developed the country itself is.
+Therefore, the Bharatmala Project is an integrated program undertaken by the central government to establish India as a more progressive nation by creating a well-organized transportation infrastructure.
+Managed by the Ministry of Road Transport and Highways of India, this project aims to address the infrastructural gaps in India's national highway network and connect more areas by constructing approximately 83,677 kilometers of roads at an estimated cost of ₹16.63 lakh crore.

-This Bharatmala project, directed by the Transport and Highways Minister of India Shri Nitin Gadkari, is an ongoing project that will interconnect 550 district headquarters by constructing 50 new corridors with a minimum of four-lane highways.
-It is also a cooperative project in the sense of purposeful connectivity for the Northern Path route.
-The development of various tunnels, the construction of a ring road, the construction of a logistics park, the construction of improved roads to cover the whole of Maharashtra, Gujarat, Uttar Pradesh, Punjab, and Haryana, and the construction of new roads in the Himalayan region—Jammu and Kashmir, Uttarakhand, Arunachal Pradesh, and then Uttar Pradesh—are part of this project.
-Apart from border areas and Bihar, the project will expand the roadway in Terai, West Bengal, Assam, Sikkim, Arunachal Pradesh, and just above the Indo-Myanmar border in Manipur and Mizoram.
+The Bharatmala project, overseen by India's Minister of Road Transport and Highways, Shri Nitin Gadkari, is an ongoing project aimed at connecting 550 district headquarters through the construction of 50 new corridors, including at least four-lane highways.
+It is also a collaborative project for connecting the northern region.
+This project includes various tunnels, a ring road, a logistics park, improved road construction across Maharashtra, Gujarat, Uttar Pradesh, Punjab, and Haryana, and the construction of new roads in the Himalayan regions of Jammu and Kashmir, Uttarakhand, Arunachal Pradesh, and Uttar Pradesh.
+Besides border areas and Bihar, the project will also expand the road network in the Terai region, West Bengal, Assam, Sikkim, Arunachal Pradesh, and in Manipur and Mizoram along the India-Myanmar border.

 The Bharat Mala Project is a government initiative to strengthen and improve the communication system in different parts of India.
 The main objectives of the Bharat Mala Project are: